dokhandu/Fielder/README.md

    ```ruby
    rails g fielder:install
    ```
-   This will generate all the migrations required for installing fielder, but does run the migration.
+   This will generate all the migrations required for installing fielder, but does not run the migration.
    Do not run the migration yet.

    Generate all the active record classes for accessing the fielder's objects: